jprayner/piconet/driver/nodejs/README.md

 1. the transmitting station sends a "scout" frame to the recipient, including a control byte (to indicate the type of traffic) and a port number
 2. the recipient sends an acknowledgement frame back to the transmitting station (assuming it is listening and knows how to handle the control byte/port combination)
 3. the transmitting station sends a "data" frame containing the body of the message
 4. the recipient sends another acknowledgement frame

+This provides a reasonably robust mechanism for sending data and is handled by the driver's [transmit](https://github.com/jprayner/piconet/blob/main/driver/nodejs/docs/modules/driver.md#transmit) function.
+A failure of the caller to receive an "ACK" in steps [2] or [3] will often result in a limited number of back-offs and retries, although such mechanisms are application-dependant and out-of-scope here.

 ### Scout frame format